nonflow/class/README.md

 3. Create your `commands.yaml` file based on the provided example.

-4. Create your `private.yaml` file and add your actual API keys and tokens.
+4. Create your `.private` file and add your actual API keys and tokens.

-5. Set up your `.env` file with the correct paths for `private.yaml` and `commands.yaml`.
+5. Set up your `.env` file with the correct paths for `.private` and `commands.yaml`.

 6. Run the runner:
    ```